 Psychodermatology is a relatively new area of study which takes a look at the interaction between the mind and skin.
 And with it can come changes to your wellbeing.
 To explore this further, we synced up with experts in the field to learn more about the latest practice.
 So if you're ready to get the insight on what it is and how it can impact you, keep scrolling.

-Matthew Traube, MFT, explains that psychodermatology is essentially the interface between the mind and skin.
-Dr. Alia Ahmed, BSc, MRCP, Consultant Dermatologist at Eudelo, also notes that as a dermatologist, she knows her patients with skin issues are at higher risk of developing poor psychological health, meaning they’re more likely to feel “embarrassed, low, anxious, have body image issues and feel socially isolated."
+As a dermatologist, Alia Ahmed, BSc, MRCP, Consultant Dermatologist at Eudel knows her patients with skin issues are at higher risk of developing poor psychological health, meaning they’re more likely to feel “embarrassed, low, anxious, have body image issues and feel socially isolated."
 In turn, these feelings can then impact their skin and it can turn into a vicious cycle.

 This is where psychodermatology comes in.
 It takes a look at not only the underlying skin condition, but the psychological impact it can have on the candidate.